-Decision SA-SR-4, as amended by SA-AC-54-S, the State recognizes the Service Employees International Union (SEIU) Local 1000 (Union of California State Workers), as the exclusive representative for the Office and Allied Bargaining Unit, hereinafter referred to as Unit 4.
-Unit 4 consists of all employees in the job classifications listed by title in the salary schedule attached hereto and incorporated by reference as a part of this Contract.
-Any new classes established and assigned to Unit 4 shall be incorporated in the Contract. - B. Pursuant to Government Code sections 19815.4 and 3517, the Service Employees International Union (SEIU) Local 1000 (Union of California State Workers), recognizes the Director of the Department of Human Resources (CalHR) or their designee as the negotiating representative for the State and shall negotiate exclusively with the director or their designee, except as otherwise specifically spelled out in this Contract.

-- C. The Service Employees International Union (SEIU) Local 1000 (Union of California State Workers), agrees to hold the State harmless, defend and indemnify the State and its officers, agents, and employees for fees, costs, and damages resulting from a challenge, in any forum (administrative or judicial) by any person or entity, to the provisions of this Article. - A. (Unit 11) Pursuant to Public Employment Relations Board (PERB) Decision SA-SR-11, as amended by SA-AC-54-S, the State recognizes the Service Employees International Union (SEIU) Local 1000 (Union of California State Workers), as the exclusive representative for the Engineering and Scientific Technician Bargaining Unit, hereinafter referred to as Unit 11.
-Unit 11 consists of all employees in the job classifications listed by title in the salary schedule attached hereto and incorporated by reference as a part of this Contract.
-Any new classes established and assigned to Unit 11 shall be incorporated in the Contract. - B. Pursuant to Government Code sections 19815.4 and 3517, the Service Employees International Union (SEIU) Local 1000 (Union of California State Workers), recognizes the Department of Human Resources (CalHR) or their designee as the negotiating representative for the State and shall negotiate exclusively with the director or their designee, except as otherwise specifically spelled out in this Contract. - C. The Service Employees International Union (SEIU) Local 1000 (Union of California State Workers), agrees to hold the State harmless, defend and indemnify the State and its officers, agents, and employees for fees, costs, and damages resulting from a challenge, in any forum (administrative or judicial) by any person or entity, to the provisions of this Article.
+- A. (Unit 1) Pursuant to Public Employment Relations Board (PERB) Decision SA-SR-1, as amended by SA-AC-54-S, the State recognizes the Service Employees International Union (SEIU) Local 1000 (Union of California State Workers), as the exclusive representative for the Professional Administrative, Financial, and Staff Services Bargaining Unit, hereinafter referred to as Unit 1.
+Unit 1 consists of all employees in the job classifications listed by title in the salary schedule attached hereto and incorporated by reference as a part of this Contract.
+Any new classes established and assigned to Unit 1 shall be incorporated in the Contract. - B. Pursuant to Government Code sections 19815.4 and 3517, the Service Employees International Union (SEIU) Local 1000 (Union of California State Workers), recognizes the Director of the Department of Human Resources (CalHR) or their designee as the negotiating representative for the State and shall negotiate exclusively with the director or their designee, except as otherwise specifically spelled out in this Contract. - C. The Service Employees International Union (SEIU) Local 1000 (Union of California State Workers), agrees to hold the State harmless, defend and indemnify the State and its officers, agents, and employees for fees, costs, and damages resulting from a challenge, in any forum (administrative or judicial) by any person or entity, to the provisions of this Article. - A. (Unit 3) Pursuant to Public Employment Relations Board (PERB) Decisions SA-SR-3, as amended by SA-AC-54-S, the State recognizes the Service Employees International Union (SEIU) Local 1000 (Union of California State Workers), as the exclusive representative for the Professional Educators and Librarians Bargaining Unit, hereinafter referred to as Unit 3.
+Unit 3 consists of all employees in the job classifications listed by title in the salary schedule attached hereto and incorporated by reference as part of this Contract.
+Any new classes established and assigned to Unit 3 shall be incorporated in the Contract. - B. Pursuant to Government Code sections 19815.4 and 3517, the Service Employees International Union (SEIU) Local 1000 (Union of California State Workers), recognizes the Director of the Department of Human Resources (CalHR) or their designee as the negotiating representative for the State and shall negotiate exclusively with the director or their designee, except as otherwise specifically spelled out in this Contract. - C. The Service Employees International Union (SEIU) Local 1000 (Union of California State Workers), agrees to hold the State harmless, defend and indemnify the State and its officers, agents, and employees for fees, costs, and damages resulting from a challenge, in any forum (administrative or judicial) by any person or entity, to the provisions of this Article.